 In the midst of a very intriguing conversation with my favourite South African Randian, this by MSK:

-It's not really fair to truncquote this bit, but readers can plunge back into the front porch thread to gain the flow of discussion, and the hinge-point of disagreement.
-But besides that, I think I can add a clarifying point in response to this (highlights added):
+It's not really fair to truncquote this bit, but readers can plunge back into the front porch thread to gain the flow of discussion, and t

 A few perspectives on the white nationalist "road rage" incident in Charlottesville, Virginia.

 US Attorney-General Jeff Sessions called the vehicular homicide a clear case of "domestic terrorism."

 Youtube sensation Mike Cernovich: "Civil War is here! #Charlottesville."

 Townhall columnist takes a swing at Presidential equivocation: "The Charlottesville Dystopia: Dark Souls, Tested Principles, and Presidential Weakness."